-Writing: Forming letters and making words is not enough when it comes to this skill.
-Your child needs to know how to communicate through writing with clear cut and effective use of words.
-In school, students should be preparing to convey their thoughts and ideas through assignments.
+Forming letters and making words is not enough when it comes to this skill.
+Your child needs to know how to communicate through writing with clear-cut and effective use of words.
+In school, students should be prepared to convey their thoughts and ideas through assignments.
 To a great extent, this involves an understanding of spelling and grammar rules, sentence and paragraph structure, style and voice, and other complexities of written communication.

 What you can do: Cultivate a habit of storytelling with your child.
 You can do this by enthusiastically modeling stories out loud that you know from memory, and then having your child retell them to you.
 Next, have your child come up with and share his or her stories with you (whether fiction or non-fiction).
 Having your child share stories out loud improves narration skills and the ability to convey thoughts through words.
 When your child is ready, have him or her tell stories in a group.
 This way, he or she will be exposed to more words, expanding vocabulary.
 Your child will become a confident speaker at school as well as at play!

-Viewing: This is the English Language Arts skill that involves observation and interpretation of visual media.
+These are the English Language Arts skills that involve observation and interpretation of visual media.
 Every child must learn to critically observe the images around him or her, process the content of the images, and comprehend their meanings.
 When your child sees an image, he or she should be able to understand the purpose of it.
 Teaching students about this skill at an elementary age can lay a firm foundation for the critical thinking skills they will need ahead.

 What you can do: Ask your child to look for advertisements around him or her, whether they are in magazines, on television, or along highways and streets.
 Ask questions like, “What is the purpose of that ad?” and “ What is the meaning of that ad?”
 As your child develops this important viewing skill, he or she will begin to think more critically about the visual media that is presented in the world and discern its value.
 As a bonus, your child will become a savvy customer, too!